spabolu/spabolu.github.io/src/posts/create-minecraft-server.md

 ```

 ## Congratulations!
 The Minecraft server should be up and running!
-However, you can also add plugins, mods, and optimizers.
+You can also add plugins, mods, and optimizers to your server.